If you’re looking for a list of the best National Trust Devon walks to experience the great outdoors, you’re at the right place.

 Binoculars are a must on this 3 miles (4.8 km) ramble.
 At Froward Point, the rocky outcrops are excellent to spot seals basking and seabirds like guillemots and razorbills.
 While looking out across Pudcombe Cove, you may be lucky and see peregrine falcons hunting along the cliffs.

 In the fields, keep an eye out for cirl buntings and the beautiful song of the skylark.
-Among the rare plants, you’ll see blue cornflower and pink lesser snapdragon.
+You’ll see blue cornflower and pink lesser snapdragon among the rare plants.

 The Froward Point walk is an excellent way to experience nature.